benyamindsmith/gemmatria/README.md

 It is hoped to create additional tools geared towards NLP of the Hebrew laguage.
 Further tools/programs in the works presently consist of:

-* A Gemmatria converter- i.e. a function geared towards converting from base ten to Gemmatria.
 * A Shiny Web app- geared towards researchers interested in getting calculations easily and providing a easy user interface with all of the above functions discussed.

 ## Contact